constructive-symmetry/constructive-symmetry/T002_Tools_of_Math_Construction/Part03_Aggregate_Theory.md

       * Visual Differential Geometry and Forms, by Tristan Needham

 * Introduction to Experimental Mathematics, by Søren Eilers and Rune Johansen
-  * A continuation of _the inductive attitude_ theme of this essay
+  * A continuation of _the inductive attitude_ theme of this study guide
       * The Scout Mindset, by Julia Galef
       * How to Solve It, by George Pólya
       * Mathematics and Plausible Reasoning, by George Pólya
       * Proofs and Refutations, by Imre Lakatos
+      * The Book of Why, by Judea Pearl and Dana Mackenzie

 * Concrete Mathematics (2nd Ed.), by Ronald L Graham, Donald E Knuth, and Oren Patashnik
   * Exercise 4.4: Depends on interpretation.